Tanishk-Sharma/Data-Analysis/README.md

 # Data-Analysis

-# A repository of code performing the various Data Analaysis tasks like:
+# A repository of code performing the various Data Analysis tasks like:

 * Data Cleaning and Preparation
 * Exploratory Data Analysis